NUWCDIVNPT/stig-manager/docs/the-project/clients.rst

 STIGMan OSS
 --------------
 A GUI client that makes use of the Project API is available in our Repo.
-It's features are described elsewhere in this documentation.
+Its features are described elsewhere in this documentation.

 Proposed Clients